 Mary Gray wrote a column turned book on the woes and triumphs of renting in Florence.

-Websites with housing listings
+Italian sites with housing listings

 Facebook groups for housing

 Casa Vendo Affitto Firenze (more rooms posted than apartments)